rollerworks/search/Resources/doc/configuration.rst

 Introduction
 ------------

-Configuring the RecordFilter is very simple and basic, everything is optional.
+Configuring the ``RecordFilter`` is very simple; everything is optional.

 FieldSets
 ---------

-The first thing you properly want configure are your FieldSets, FieldSets can created during runtime or be a part of your app configuration.
+The first thing you need to configure are your ``FieldSets``. ``FieldSets`` can be created during runtime, or as part of your app configuration.

-Configuring the FieldSets allows for dumping them as PHP classes during cache warming.
-But only when the fieldset factory is enabled.
+Configuring the ``FieldSets`` allows them to be dumped as PHP classes during cache warming, but only when the fieldset factory is enabled.

 .. note::

-    Dumped FieldSet are marked as frozen and can't be changed.
+    Dumped ``FieldSets`` are marked as frozen and can't be changed.

     Only the options of the configured type can be changed.
     Each type object is unique so changing them will not affect others.